-REVIEW, APPROVAL, OR RATIFICATION OF TRANSACTIONS WITH RELATED PERSONS
+REVIEW, APPROVAL, OR Ratification OF Transactions With Related Persons

 The board of directors has adopted a written policy for the review, approval, or ratification of related person transactions.
 The Company considers transactions (or a series of related transactions) in which the Company is a participant, the amount involved exceeds \$10,000 in any calendar year, and a director, officer, more than 5% holder of our voting securities, any immediate family member of any of the foregoing, or any related entity of any of the foregoing has a direct or indirect material interest to constitute related person transactions.
 The policy provides for a standing pre-approval of transactions with any passive institutional shareholder who holds more than 5% of our voting securities, transactions where all shareholders receive proportional benefits, and certain transactions with Sanofi.
 With respect to any new transaction that is deemed pre-approved, the Audit Committee receives a summary of each such transaction and retains the ability to require that one or more of such transactions be subject to the standard approval procedures.
-The policy also requires that the arrangements relating to a permanent, full-time employment of an immediate family member of a director or executive officer of the Company and an immediate family member of such person is a permanent, full-time employment of an immediate family member of such person is a permanent, full-time employment of an immediate family member of such person is a permanent, full-time employment of an immediate family member of such person is a permanent, full-time employment, no material, outside-of-the-ordinary-course-of-business change in the terms of employment, including compensation, are permitted to be made without the prior approval of the Audit Committee (except, if the immediate family member is himself or herself an executive officer of the Company, any proposed change in the terms of employment are reviewed and approved in the same manner as compensatory arrangements of other executive officers).
+The policy also requires that the arrangements relating to a permanent, fulltime employment of an immediate family member of a director or executive officer hired by the Company be approved in accordance with the policy.
+In addition, in the event a person is or becomes a director or executive officer of the Company and an immediate family member of such person is a permanent, fulltime employee of the Company, no material, outside-of-the-ordinary-course-of-business change in the terms of employment, including compensation, are permitted to be made without the prior approval of the Audit Committee (except, if the immediate family member is himself or herself an executive officer of the Company, any proposed change in the terms of employment are reviewed and approved in the same manner as compensatory arrangements of other executive officers).